teambit/docs/docs/tutorials/bit-angular-tutorial.md

 The Angular component is also available on the bit.dev cloud.
 Go to [`https://bit.dev`](https://bit.dev) and log into your account (if you are not logged in yet):

-1. Select the collections navigator on the left panel and select collections.
+1. Select the scopes navigator on the left panel and select scopes.
-2. Click on your collection--you׳ll see your product-list component.
+2. Click on your scope--you׳ll see your product-list component.
 3. Click on the product-list component to see its playground.

 You can also access the page at the following url: `https://bit.dev/<username>/angular-tutorial/product-list`

 The component playground provides you with a basic Angular app (you may recognize the sample as the app provided by Angular CLI).
 We will modify this application to display the product-list component.
 Make sure you are in the **Overview** section.

 > The Bit playground now only supports Angular 8+ projects.

 ### Edit a Project Example

 The project is automatically recognized as an Angular project.

 We will modify the `app.module.ts` file to import our product-list module.
 Change this line: